-An estimated 53% of all Florida high school seniors qualified for Pell grants, the 5th highest rate in the nation.
-But despite the high number of Pell-eligible students, Florida ranks 32nd in the nation for FAFSA completion.
+An estimated 56% of all Florida high school seniors qualified for Pell Grants, the 4th highest in the nation.

-Last year, 45.5% of Florida's public-school students had completed the FAFSA by July 3, 2020.
+Last year, about 50% of Florida's public-school students had completed the FAFSA by July 3, 2021.
 According to FCAN estimates, high school graduates in Florida leave behind over \$100 million in Pell Grants each year because they do not complete the form.